william-nicolussi/java-exercise/README.md

 Implemented features:
 Title screen, Levels, Ability to run, Camera

-How to compile and execute: use the Makefile.
+How to compile and execute: download the "myCode" folder and use the Makefile.
 It is possible to compile the *.java file by typing "make".
 It is possible to execute the game by typing "make exec".